 What Are We Fighting For

 GLOW fights for youth facing disparities causing mental health struggles.
+Get involved

 The GLOW Project is fighting to advocate for our youth who suffer from disparities that lead to mental health issues.
 Mental health issues encompass a broad range of conditions, including depression, anxiety, ADD, OCD, anger, PTSD, addictive behaviors, schizophrenia, bipolar disorder, eating disorders, and more.
 Our goal is to provide resources that bridge the gap between the realities our youth face and the support they need to achieve overall financial, social, physical, and mental well-being.
 We aim to promote positive self-identity, resilience, and awareness of mental health, while working to erase stigmas surrounding these issues.
 Ultimately, our hope is to empower our young adults and help liberate them from the threat of gun violence.